giantswarm/docs/src/content/ui-api/kubectl-gs/template-cluster/capo.md

 ---
 linkTitle: Cluster API OpenStack
-title: "'kubectl gs template cluster' command reference for CAPO"
+title: "'kubectl gs template cluster' command reference for OpenStack"
 description: How to create a manifest for a workload cluster using Cluster API provider OpenStack (CAPO) via 'kubectl gs'.
 menu:
   main: